ShrekFelix/malloc-library/README.md

 # implementation

 There are 2 versions of thread-safe malloc implementation: one uses mutex lock and the other doesn't except when calling `sbrk()`, which is not thread safe itself.
-I built up these 2 versions upon existing a non-thread-safe implementation.
+I built up these 2 versions upon my previous non-thread-safe implementation.

 - original non-thread-safe implementation